QCLabHKU/QNCIDock/README.md

-## Protanate protein and prepare for out pipele
-To run the full pipeline on a unprocessed dataset like PoseBuster raw dataset:
+# To extract protein with cationic binding pockets from a raw dataset:

-Download the dataset of interest.cd to the directory containing all PDB ID dirs.RUN move.py to move the dir containing PI-CATION interaction to "with_pication" dir. cd to "with_pication" dir
+Download the dataset of interest.
+CD into that dir.

 Run the following scripts in that directory:

 python pi-cation-analysis.py, which finds all pi-cation interactions and list the distance,offset,Rz of these interactions.